berryc95/PDFUnblock/README.md

 # PDFUnblock
-Remove security block tags from pdfs/tiffs in an archive folder/subfolder.
+Powershell script to remove security block tags from pdfs/tiffs in an archive folder/subfolder.
+Allows resume by last folder or last modified date (if last run completed).